TechnionTDK/jngram/README.md

-Spanthera is a library for working with ngrams in textual documents and doing interesting things.
+**jngram** is a Java library for working with n-grams in textual documents.
 An [n-gram](https://en.wikipedia.org/wiki/N-gram) is a contiguous sequence of words in a document.

-In this README, we explain how to use spanthera using a simple example: entity detection.
+In this README, we explain how to use jngram using a simple example: entity detection.
 Suppose we have a file with a list of entities such as "Bibi", "Bibi Netanyahu", "Donald Trump", and "Trump", and that we would like to detect their occurrence in a given text.